oliverkuchies/folio/src/content/blog/overcoming-the-legacy-stack-blues.md

 In order to get deployments into production, the deployment to staging had to be complete first.
 It was a direct dependency.
 The result of this was that in the case of an emergency where a hotfix needed to be shipped ASAP, we would need to wait 1hr for staging to build, and then an additional 1hr for production to be built.
 That's a total of 2 hours wait time (if the hotfix works).

 Moreover, there were no tests.
 Code reviews were non existent too.

+I strongly believe that a healthy CI/CD process is critical to development velocity and product health.
+If neglected, the CI/CD can become a bottleneck to engineers due to lack of bug detection & slow speed.

 ### Addressing the elephant in the room - no code reviews

 Upon entering the team, the first change I proposed was code reviews.
 This was my role as a Senior Engineer after all, to support the quality of the code across the organization.